Brand Names: Azelex, Finacea, Finacea Plus, Finevin

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about azelaic acid topical (Finacea Gel)?
+What is the most important information I should know about azelaic acid topical?

 You should not use this medication if you are allergic to azelaic acid or propylene glycol.

-Do not cover the area after applying azelaic acid.
-Doing so could cause too much medicine to be absorbed by your body and could be harmful.
+Do not cover the affected area after applying azelaic acid.
+Doing so could cause too much medicine to be absorbed by the body and could be harmful.

 It may take up 4 weeks or longer before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve after 12 weeks of treatment.